SocNetMigration/MigNet-MATLAB-code/README.md

-# Migration_Turkey
+# Migration Turkey
 This repo contains the dataset and the MATAB code that generates the results reported in the paper entitled "A model of dynamic migration networks: Explaining Turkey's inter-provincial migration flows"

-The code way created and run in MATLAB 2020a.
+The code was created and run in MATLAB 2020a.

 The script "main_migration.m" runs the experiments for three different models.